 “We don’t know what GTA 6 will be, but we’ve got some ideas,” said Benzies in the interview.
 “We’ve got about 45 years’ worth of ideas we want to do.
 We’ll pick the right ones.
 It comes from the idea first.
 Where it is going to be set is the first question.
 That then defines the missions; you’re doing different things in LA than in New York or Miami.
 The map and story get worked up together, and the story is a basic flow of how it works out so you can layer the mission in."

-Of course, Benzies didn’t give much away about what form GTA 6 will take and recently left Rockstar North in fairly acrimonious circumstances (opens in new tab).
+Of course, Benzies didn’t give much away about what form GTA 6 will take and left Rockstar North in fairly acrimonious circumstances (opens in new tab).
 However, it’s unlikely that Rockstar will rip up the GTA series’ tried-and-tested development process, where building a world comes first with characters and structures layered on top.
 GTA 5 was created by 1000+ developers based across studios worldwide, so it’d be a brave move to change the template.
-In fact, it’s probable the location is already set: we spoke to a software provider at E3 2015, speaking under discretion, who suggested work on GTA 6 was already well underway.

 Will there be a GTA 6 PC release?